Maryamkazmi893/RCOD/README.md

 ## Framework install

+Our code is based on MMDetection.
+Here, for the convenience of readers, we have uploaded the full code of mmdetection and our code.
+If the relevant environment for mmdetection is configured on your server, you can download and use it directly.
+MMDetection is an open source object detection toolbox based on PyTorch.
 We adopt MMDetection as our baseline framework from https://github.com/open-mmlab/mmdetection

-MMDetection is an open source object detection toolbox based on PyTorch.
-It is a part of the [OpenMMLab](https://openmmlab.com/) project.

-Our code is based on mmdetection.
-Here, for the convenience of readers, we have uploaded the full code of mmdetection and our code.
-If the relevant environment for mmdetection is configured on your server, you can download and use it directly

 The main branch works with **PyTorch 1.8+**.